zubxxr/distributed-multi-autonomous-vehicle-architecture/docs/Detailed_README.md

 Instead, **download the map package from this link**: [Download Zenoh-AWSIM-Labs-SIRC-June-4-2025.unitypackage](https://drive.google.com/file/d/1JXPlB_EWzItpGQwsTVuQIvlqlbNDCXrp/view?usp=sharing)

-#### Final Steps
-Then, follow the remaining steps in that section to import the `.unitypackage` file into Unity.
+Then, follow the remaining steps to import the `.unitypackage` file into Unity.

+#### Running the Demo
+Lastly, follow the **Run the demo in Editor** section in the **AWSIM Labs Unity Setup** to run AWSIM Labs.

-After the final step **Run the demo in Editor**, you will see the simulation running (see image below), which currently simulates both ego vehicles, which will later be controlled by their own Autoware clients.
+After successful completion, the simulation will be running (see image below), which will simulates two ego vehicles.
+These vehicles will later be controlled by their own Autoware clients.

 ![image](https://github.com/user-attachments/assets/fffc4994-3622-4f69-a574-68b61ac352b1)